Canada and the War in Afghanistan

 October 2001–March 2014

-The Afghanistan War was Canada’s longest war.
-More than 40,000 Canadian Armed Forces members served in the 12-year campaign.
-158 Canadian soldiers died during the Afghanistan mission.
-Thousands of other veterans of the war were wounded, physically and psychologically, leading to additional deaths by suicide.
+More than 40,000 members of the Canadian Armed Forces served and 158 Canadian soldiers died during the Afghanistan mission.
+Thousands of other veterans of the war were wounded physically and psychologically, leading to additional deaths by suicide.

-During and after the war, Canadians have debated the scale and scope of Canada’s involvement in Afghanistan.
-While some have questioned the war and its costs, others have expressed support for the soldiers and civilians involved.
+Throughout the war, and in the years that followed, Canadians debated the scale and scope of Canada’s involvement in Afghanistan.
+While some questioned the war and its costs, others expressed support for the soldiers and civilians involved.

-Canada’s military forces played a key role in fighting the insurgency, aiding the Afghanistan people, and attempting to restore some normality to the shattered country.
+During the 13-year mission, Canada’s military played an important role in combating the Taliban insurgency and attempted to restore some normality to a shattered country.

 Courtesy of the Department of National Defence, AR2006-P005-0031